oleeskild/digitalgardendocs/src/site/notes/Digital Garden Overview.md

 The  [Obsidian Digital Garden Plugin](https://github.com/oleeskild/obsidian-digital-garden) is a free and open source publishing tool for [Obsidian](https://obsidian.md).

-Publish your notes directly from [Obsidian](https://obsidian.md/) to the internet.
+Publish your notes directly from [Obsidian](https://obsidian.md/) to the internet. [[Features\|Feature packed]] and highly configurable.
+Enable and disable features on a per-note basis.
+Use it as a full fledged digital garden or as a  [[Example pages/Simple Page\|simple note sharing solution]] .

 [[Getting Started/01 Getting started\|01 Getting started]]